 Whatever you’re doing is enough.
 There is nothing more you have to add to your to-do list.
 Focus less on what you ‘should’ be doing and focus more on what you ‘need’ to be doing.
 You already know what that is deep down.

-Not feeling good enough can also come from perfectionism, even from the most mundane of things.
-I posted a quote on Instagram the other day and as soon as I’d posted it, I felt like it wasn’t any good.
+Not feeling good enough can come from perfectionism, even from the most mundane of things.
+After I posted a quote on Instagram the other day, I felt like it wasn’t any good.
 It was literally just a quote on a social media platform.
 It doesn’t matter in the grand scheme of things, but I felt like there was something better I could have posted.
 Something more meaningful.
 Something more impactful.

 I have to remind myself that even the smallest thing can be meaningful.
 Having someone comment and say “I needed this reminder today” is enough.
 The simple act of me sharing something is enough.

 Sometimes I have to take a step back and remember that every little step is part of something bigger.
-Every little step we take contributes to our growth or our decline.
+Every little step we take contributes to our growth, or to our decline.

 In the book, The Power of Focus, the authors talk about how everything in life is built on tiny little actions.
 Good friendships flourish from small efforts – sending a text, sharing a meme, or meeting up for coffee.
 Over time, these little things build a closer relationship.
 Other relationships dwindle because you stop texting, stop checking in, or get into an argument and don’t attempt to smooth it over.

-Every little thing you’re doing is adding up to build something greater.
-This reminds me that the small things I’m doing- no matter how perfect or imperfect they are – actually are worthwhile.
+Each positive action you take is a building block.
+The small things you’re doing – no matter how perfect or imperfect they are – actually are worthwhile.
 Whatever you’re doing is enough.